gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.32.x of the free version correspond to changes made in 2.16.32.x of the paid version.

-* TWEAK: Remove the incremental dropdown on incremental backup restore when the user selects only the database to restore
-* TWEAK: Validate SFTP key field on credential test and before save
-* TWEAK: Remove the unused UpdraftPlus_S3::getHttpUploadPostParams() method.
-* TWEAK: Fix pCloud deprecated warning in PHP 8.2
-* TWEAK: Fix Google Cloud deprecated warning in PHP 8.2
-* TWEAK: Fix Google Drive deprecated warning in PHP 8.2
-* TWEAK: Fix pCloud deprecation warning in PHP 8.2
-* TWEAK: Fixed issue with cron jobs not clearing after wiping settings
-* TWEAK: Added link to WP-Optimize in the database size tab in the advanced tools
 * FIX: Search / replace database not working on Admin dashboard > Settings > UpdraftPlus Backups > Advanced Tools > Search / replace database on PHP 8.2 due to stricter type checking
-* TWEAK: Fixed Missing/ broken links for the pcloud image in addons tab
+* TWEAK: Fixed Missing/ broken links for the pCloud image in addons tab
+* TWEAK: Buying UpdraftClone tokens through inline checkout
+* FIX: The SFTP remote storage stopped working in the UpdraftPlus 2.23.6 release.
+Reverted the change "TWEAK: Validate SFTP key field on credential test and before save"
+* TWEAK: Fixed Spelling errors in updraftplus repo

-= 1.23.5 - 19/Jun/2023 =
+= 1.23.7 - 04/Jul/2023 =

+* FIX: When Dropbox returns an error, this error was not always correctly passed up to the logging layer
 * FIX: Search / replace database not working on Admin dashboard > Settings > UpdraftPlus Backups > Advanced Tools > Search / replace database on PHP 8.2 due to stricter type checking
+* FIX: The SFTP remote storage stopped working in the UpdraftPlus 2.23.6 release.
+Reverted the change "TWEAK: Validate SFTP key field on credential test and before save"
+* TWEAK: Fixed Missing/ broken links for the pCloud image in addons tab
+* TWEAK: Buying UpdraftClone tokens through inline checkout
+* TWEAK: Prevent PHP warning during some migrations when no table list provided

+= 1.23.6 - 19/Jun/2023 =

+* FIX: Search / replace database not working on Admin dashboard > Settings > UpdraftPlus Backups > Advanced Tools > Search / replace database on PHP 8.2 due to stricter type checking
 * TWEAK: Remove the incremental dropdown on incremental backup restore when the user selects only the database to restore
 * TWEAK: Validate SFTP key field on credential test and before save
 * TWEAK: Remove the unused UpdraftPlus_S3::getHttpUploadPostParams() method
+* TWEAK: Attempt to workaround some web hosts' opcode cache producing incorrect error upon upgrade
 * COMPATIBILITY: Fix pCloud deprecated warning in PHP 8.2
 * COMPATIBILITY: Fix Google Cloud deprecated warning in PHP 8.2
 * COMPATIBILITY: Fix Google Drive deprecated warning in PHP 8.2